-The DFG Center for Advanced Studies “Russian-Language Poetry in Transition” (FOR 2603) cordially invites you to a live lecture by Dr. Goutam Karmakar, entitled “The Journey of Indian Poetry in English: A Brief Overview”.
+The DFG Centre for Advanced Studies “Russian-Language Poetry in Transition” (FOR 2603) cordially invites you to a live lecture by Dr. Goutam Karmakar, entitled “The Journey of Indian Poetry in English: A Brief Overview”.
 The lecture will be held in English and will be streamed live via Zoom.
-Please register by e-mail with our coordinator Katja Baharova (email@example.com) no later than July 6, 2020, to receive the access data.
+Please register by e-mail with our coordinator Katja Baharova (firstname.lastname@example.org) no later than July 6, 2020, to receive the access data.

 About the lecture:

 Since the beginning of the 19th century, poetry in India has also been written in English, still under